Del Taco Restaurants (TACO) Set to Announce Quarterly Earnings on Thursday

-Del Taco Restaurants (NASDAQ:TACO) is set to post its quarterly earnings data after the market closes on Thursday, July 22nd.
-Analysts expect Del Taco Restaurants to post earnings of $0.12 per share for the quarter.
-Investors that are interested in participating in the company’s conference call can do so using this link.
+Del Taco Restaurants (NASDAQ:TACO) will be announcing its earnings results after the market closes on Thursday, July 22nd.
+Analysts expect the company to announce earnings of $0.12 per share for the quarter.
+Investors that wish to register for the company’s conference call can do so using this link.

-Del Taco Restaurants (NASDAQ:TACO) last announced its quarterly earnings results on Thursday, April 29th.
-The restaurant operator reported $0.07 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.06 by $0.01.
-Del Taco Restaurants had a net margin of 3.09% and a return on equity of 7.62%.
-The company had revenue of $115.53 million during the quarter, compared to analyst estimates of $115.06 million.
+Del Taco Restaurants (NASDAQ:TACO) last announced its earnings results on Thursday, April 29th.
+The restaurant operator reported $0.07 EPS for the quarter, beating analysts’ consensus estimates of $0.06 by $0.01.
+The company had revenue of $115.53 million during the quarter, compared to the consensus estimate of $115.06 million.
+Del Taco Restaurants had a return on equity of 7.62% and a net margin of 3.09%.
 On average, analysts expect Del Taco Restaurants to post $0 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-A number of analysts recently issued reports on the company.
-Wedbush increased their target price on Del Taco Restaurants from $13.00 to $15.00 and gave the stock an “outperform” rating in a research note on Friday, April 30th.
-Jefferies Financial Group reissued a “buy” rating and set a $14.00 target price on shares of Del Taco Restaurants in a research note on Tuesday.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average target price of $12.20.
+A number of equities analysts have issued reports on TACO shares.
+Wedbush increased their price objective on Del Taco Restaurants from $13.00 to $15.00 and gave the stock an “outperform” rating in a report on Friday, April 30th.
+Jefferies Financial Group reiterated a “buy” rating and issued a $14.00 price objective on shares of Del Taco Restaurants in a report on Tuesday, July 13th.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Del Taco Restaurants has an average rating of “Buy” and an average target price of $12.20.

 About Del Taco Restaurants